“Mummy How DOES Santa Fit Down the Chimney?”

 Santa wrapped my presents in the same paper that you wrapped granny’s in mummy?

 Good spot – this is a common mistake for parents but a simple one to avoid.
 Buy special paper and keep it hidden in the top of your wardrobe to wrap stocking fillers – no need to get caught out.

 How does he know if I have been naughty or nice?

-Kids are really worried about this – Alicia panics about the thought of not having an Enchanted Unicorn (whatever that is) in her stocking.
+Kids are really worried about this – my youngest child panics about the thought of not having an Enchanted Unicorn (whatever that is) in her stocking.
 I pretend that there is a little elf who is so tiny that you can’t see him and he lives in our local town.
 He looks out for children who are being naughty and reports back to Santa.
 This is believable for my children at the moment but I may need to tweak the story in the future

 …if in doubt – hire a Father Christmas